alexeilebedev/openacr/txt/intro.md

 reftypes, and some reftype records, using the tools we have so far:

     $ echo 'dmmeta.ctype  ctype:dmmeta.Reftype ' >> data/dmmeta/ctype.ssim
-    $ echo 'dmmeta.ctype  ctype:dmmeta.Reftype ' >> data/dmmeta/ctype.ssim
+    $ echo 'dmmeta.ssimfile  ssimfile:dmmeta.reftype  ctype:dmmeta.Reftype ' >> data/dmmeta/ssimfile.ssim
     $ cat > data/dmmeta/reftype.ssim <<EOF
     dmmeta.reftype  reftype:Val
     dmmeta.reftype  reftype:Pkey
     EOF

 In order to describe value types, we will add a single type called `algo.Smallstr50`.
-This will be our equivalent of varchar(50).
+This will be our equivalent of `varchar(50)`.
 We create a new namespace called `algo`, because we want the `dmmeta` namespace to be used exclusively for ctypes that have ssimfiles associated with them.

     $ echo 'dmmeta.ns ns:algo' >> data/dmmeta/ns.ssim
     $ echo 'dmmeta.ctype ctype:algo.Smallstr50' >> data/dmmeta/ctype.ssim

 And now we are ready to describe the fields.
-We include descriptions of all known fields.
+The table below includes descriptions of all fields we referenced so far.

     $ cat > data/dmmeta/field.ssim << EOF
     dmmeta.field  field:dmmeta.Ctype.ctype        arg:algo.Smallstr50  reftype:Val